hukkelas/CarND-Behavioral-Cloning-P3/writeup_template.md

 #### 1. Solution Design Approach

-The overall strategy for deriving a model architecture was to ...
+The overall strategy for deriving a model architecture was to start with a simple CNN architecture then work from this.

-My first step was to use a convolution neural network model similar to the ...
-I thought this model might be appropriate because ...
+My first step was to use a convolution neural network model similar to the AlexNet.
+I thought this model might be appropriate because it is widely used, and has been successful for several tasks.
+From this I introduced several more layers in the network.

 In order to gauge how well the model was working, I split my image and steering angle data into a training and validation set.
 I found that my first model had a low mean squared error on the training set but a high mean squared error on the validation set.
 This implied that the model was overfitting.

-To combat the overfitting, I modified the model so that ...
+To combat the overfitting, I modified the model with batch normalization layers.
+This has a documented effect to combat overfitting, and improve the convergence of the model.
+I also introduced more data to the network.
+I recorded data from the initial track, both driving the usual direction, and changing direction.

 Then I ...